See answer

 Also known as viral load tests, NATs look directly for HIV and can tell how much of the virus is in your blood.
 This type of test is most often used to monitor HIV treatment.
 NATs require sending a blood sample taken from your vein to the laboratory for testing.

 Although this test may be able to detect infection a few days earlier than others, it isn’t commonly used as a screening test.
 Your medical provider may order a NAT if you have had a nonreactive antibody or antibody/antigen test but are showing early symptoms of HIV, such as fever, chills, or swollen lymph nodes.
-Your medical provider will likely order a NAT every three months as part of your HIV screening if you are taking preexposure prophylaxis (PrEP) — regular testing helps make an early diagnosis if HIV should occur.
 If antigen/antibody testing shows initial reactive results, the lab may also run a NAT to confirm whether HIV can be detected.

 Who Should Get Tested?

-The Centers for Disease Control and Prevention (CDC) recommends that everyone between ages 13 and 64 be tested for HIV at least once.
+It’s generally recommended that all individuals aged 15 and older be tested for HIV at least once in their lifetime.
 If you have certain risk factors, you should get tested more often.

-• Having anal or vaginal sex with someone who has HIV
+• Having anal or vaginal sex without a condom

 • Sharing drug injection equipment